Alexwcjung/Myproject/README.md

 This lesson teaches basic English through listening, speaking, reading, vocabulary, and short writing activities using familiar topics, pop songs, and simple tasks.

 ### Why is this lesson meaningful?
-The theoretical foundation of this app is based on several connected approaches.
-First, it uses **activity-based English learning** rather than a fully task-based learning model.
-The app does not require students to complete complex real-world communication tasks entirely in English.
-Instead, it provides simple learning activities such as listening, matching, choosing answers, short writing, reading, speaking words aloud, and reviewing difficult items.

-Second, it reflects **skill-integrated learning**, because students practice listening, reading, vocabulary, writing, and speaking through connected activities.
-Third, it is based on **technology-enhanced language learning** and **mobile-assisted language learning (MALL)**.
-Through smartphones, tablets, or computers, students can listen to English input repeatedly, receive simple feedback, retry difficult tasks, and learn at their own pace.
+### Why is this lesson meaningful?

+This lesson is meaningful because it helps low-proficiency vocational high school students practice English in a less stressful, more accessible, and more supportive way.
+Many students have difficulty with basic vocabulary, spelling, listening, reading, writing, and speaking.
+Therefore, the lesson is designed to give them repeated input, simple practice, meaning support, and opportunities to retry.

+The app partially borrows from the **Audio-Lingual Method (ALM)** because low-proficiency students need repeated exposure to English sounds before producing longer language.
+Through repeated listening, imitation, and speaking practice, students can become more familiar with basic English words and expressions.
+However, the app is not a traditional ALM lesson because it also includes meaning-focused activities such as pop song comprehension, reading passages, sentence matching, guided writing, and reflection tasks.

+The lesson reflects **skill-integrated learning** because students need to meet English in connected ways, not as isolated grammar or vocabulary items.
+In the app, students listen to songs, read lyrics and passages, answer comprehension questions, match expressions, write short responses, and practice speaking.
+This repeated exposure across listening, reading, vocabulary, writing, and speaking can help students understand and remember useful expressions more easily.

+The app also reflects **technology-enhanced language learning** because technology can provide repeated input, simple feedback, individual practice, and review opportunities that are difficult for one teacher to provide to every student at the same time.
+Students can listen again, check meanings, retry tasks, and review difficult items individually.
+This is especially useful in a mixed-level classroom where students need different amounts of support.

+The app uses **mobile-assisted language learning (MALL)** because students can use familiar devices such as smartphones, tablets, or computers.
+For low-proficiency vocational high school students, mobile devices can lower the entry barrier to English learning because they are familiar and easy to access.
+Students can practice more privately, repeat activities at their own pace, and feel less pressure than when speaking in front of the whole class.

-The app also supports **noticing** and **inductive grammar learning** by helping students discover useful patterns from pop song lyrics and examples.
-In addition, it uses **caption and L1 meaning support** to help low-proficiency learners connect English sounds, spelling, and meaning.
-By providing English text with Korean meaning support, the app reduces comprehension burden and helps students understand input more easily.
+The app provides **caption and L1 meaning support** because low-proficiency students often struggle to connect English sounds, spelling, and meaning.
+By showing English text together with Korean meaning support, the app reduces comprehension burden and helps students understand input more easily.
+This support is especially important when students listen to songs, read short passages, or learn new expressions.

+The app uses **ASR-based speaking practice** because many students feel anxious when speaking English in front of classmates.
+ASR gives students a private and low-pressure way to say words aloud, check whether the app recognizes them, and retry difficult items.
+The purpose is not to provide a perfect pronunciation score, but to increase students’ oral practice opportunities and encourage them to actually speak English.

+The pop song grammar section uses **noticing** and **inductive grammar learning** because grammar can feel too abstract for low-proficiency students when it is explained through rules first.
+Instead, students first see repeated expressions in song lyrics and examples, notice useful patterns, and then receive simple explanations.
+This helps grammar become more meaningful and less intimidating.

-It also promotes **learner autonomy** and **self-paced learning** because students can listen again, retry speaking tasks, mark difficult words, and review items at their own pace.
-Finally, the speech recognition function is used not as a perfect pronunciation assessment tool, but as a low-pressure speaking practice tool that can reduce speaking anxiety and increase participation.
+Finally, the lesson supports **self-paced practice** because students can listen again, retry speaking tasks, check meanings, mark difficult words, and review items at their own pace.
+This does not mean full learner autonomy, but it gives students limited and useful control over their learning process within a teacher-guided classroom.

+Overall, this lesson is meaningful because it gives students more chances to listen, read, write, speak, retry, and review English individually.
+It can lower speaking anxiety, increase participation, and help students build confidence through small success experiences.